-The climate and temperatures of Africa, Temperate climates are rare across the continent except at very high elevations and along the fringes.
+The climate and temperatures of Africa, they are rare across the continent except at very high elevations and along the fringes.
 In fact, the climate of Africa is more variable by rainfall amount than by temperatures, which are consistently high.

 The equator runs through the middle of Africa, as do the Tropic of Cancer and the Tropic of Capricorn, making Africa the most tropical continent.

 Globally, heating of the earth near the equator leads to large amounts of upward motion and convection along the monsoon trough or Inter tropical Convergence Zone.
 The divergence over the near-equatorial trough leads to air rising and moving away from the equator aloft.
 As it moves towards the Mid-Latitudes, the air cools and sinks, which leads to subsidence near the 30th parallel of both hemispheres.